Generalized Fermat's principle and Snell's law for cone structures and applications: Existence and uniqueness of solutions

 Observe that steps (2) and (4) are straightforward (at least computationally), as they involve solving an ordinary differential equation system with fixed initial conditions.
 Step (3), on the other hand, deserves a closer look.
 The aim of this section is, therefore, to determine the cases where we can ensure the existence of refraction and reflection, and whether they are unique.
-To this end, we will work in the tangent space $ T_p\eta $, for some arbitrary $ p = \gamma(\tau) \in \eta $, and we will talk about directions instead of velocities (vectors), since both the cone structure (see Definition~\ref{def:cone_structure}) and the causality and orthogonality (see Definition~\ref{def:causality} and \S~\ref{subsec:orthogonality}) are preserved under positive vector rescalings---hence, so are the solutions to Snell's law and the law of reflection.
+To this end, we will work in the tangent space $ T_p\eta $, for some arbitrary $ p = \gamma(\tau) \in \eta $, and we will talk about directions instead of velocities (vectors), since the cone structure (see Definition~\ref{def:cone_structure}), the causality (see Definition~\ref{def:causality}), the orthogonality and the transversality (see \S~\ref{subsec:orthogonality}) are preserved under positive vector rescalings---hence, so are the solutions to Snell's law and the law of reflection.

 \begin{notation} Given any $ p \in \eta $ and $ v \in T_pQ $, by {\em direction} $ v $ we mean the half-ray $ \{\lambda v: \lambda > 0 \} \subset T_pQ $.
 Also, we will denote by $ Q^1_p, Q^2_p \subset T_pQ $ the two open subspaces of $ T_pQ $ divided by $ T_p\eta $, each one lying on the corresponding side of $ T_p\eta $ (i.e., $ Q^{\mu}_p $ corresponds to the $ Q_{\mu} $-side of $ T_p\eta $). \end{notation}